MicroStrategy/embedding-sdk-docs/docs/embedding-context/bot-consumption-page-apis.md

 #### Description

-This API could be used to send a question to bot consumption page, which is all delegated to the mstr-chatbot's onSend function to ask a question
+This API could be used to send a question to bot consumption page, and the library bot could help you to send a question automatically

 #### Class